0xHett/0xHett/README.md

 > Hey, this is my personal github account!
 All (except one) of my repositories are currently private and a work in progress.
 ---
 #### Current Projects:
-- High Level x64 Assembly Language - Essentially, Assembly but with higher level features such as bufferless variable declaration, loops, conditional statements, etc. (compiler written in Rust)
+- High Level x64 Assembly Language - Essentially, Assembly but with higher level features such as bufferless variable declaration, loops, conditional statements, etc. (compiler written in Rust).
-- Toolchain for future project (involves decompiler, dissasembler, debugger, binary analysis, and documentation framework).
+- Toolchain for future project (involves decompiler, dissasembler/assembler, linker, debugger, binary analysis, and documentation framework).
 ---
 #### Languages I Use Currently:
 - Rust